zimolzak/active-learning/Readme.md

 Could use this to manually review all labs where N > 1000, let machine predict rest.
 (Could do 1st part--label high N--in Excel, but the 2nd part--predict--is novel.)
 Workflow improvements arguably over Excel too (filter, type, mass label are more accessible).
 1 *possible* Future direction: dynamically add rows to spreadsheet: add or subtract junk as in LabChemTestName LIKE '%hgb%' etc. (think about whether this is worth mentioning in this section of paper).

+We do so by taking advantage of the fact that adjudication is a binary classification task, and as such, it can be scaled up using machine learning techniques.
+In particular, we use active learning and interactive feature engineering to speed up adjudication.
+Our tool is interactive and user interface focused - the expert labels examples, can also specify features, rules, synthetic examples.

 Conclusion
 ========